nstrauss/jamf-extension-attributes/README.md

-# jamf-extension-attributes
+# Jamf Pro Extension Attributes
-Repo for extension attributes to use with Jamf Pro
+Extension attributes for use with Jamf Pro.